obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/Want some Sass with your obsidian theme‽ here's How and Why.md

 TIP: You can keep your variables in a `_var.scss` file, and then whenever you use a variable from that module, write `@use 'var';` at the beginning of the file, and `var.$variable-name` as the variable name.
 This makes it somewhat similar to CSS custom properties syntax, so it's easier to remember.

-These are just a few things you can use in order to make writing CSS easier for you.
+These are just a few SCSS features you can use in order to make writing CSS easier for you.
 You can read up on the [SASS Documentation](https://sass-lang.com/documentation) to get a better grasp of its rules and capabilities.